 The growth rate among different children is widely different.
 Therefore, depending on how tall your child is and how much they weigh, a certain car seat may be required for longer or shorter periods.
 Always be sure to follow the car seat manufacturer’s guidelines for height and weight to know whether moving to a larger seat is required.

 What do I do With My Old Car Seat After a Car Accident?

 It is important to prevent re-use of your crashed car seat by removing its cover, cutting the harness, and writing “NOT SAFE FOR USE” on the seat’s shell.
 You can also throw various parts of the seat in the trash and recycle the plastic shell.
-Some insurance companies may ask you to turn in your crashed seat, so do so if it’s required.
+Some insurance companies may ask you to turn in your crashed seat.

 Car Accident Attorneys